Anne de Joyeuse: Condé campaign

 The king saw advantage in increasing Joyeuse's control over the cavalry, in the hopes of diluting the authority of the ligueur duke of Nemours and duke of Guise over the institution.
 The former was colonel-general of the cavalry.
 Therefore Henri gave to Joyeuse twelve companies of light horse that were under his sole authority and were to function as 'troops of the guard of the king'.
 This greatly aggrieved Nemours and Guise.
 Overall however the two favourites would not gain the dominance in the matter of 'cavalry' that they were able to secure in other military areas.

-Back in Normandie, Joyeuse faced opposition to his governorship from various malcontent nobles, aggrieved that they had been overlooked for appointment to various senior town governates.
+Back in Normandy, Joyeuse faced opposition to his governorship from various malcontent nobles, aggrieved that they had been overlooked for appointment to various senior town governates.
 In opposition to this parochial ligues of nobles formed, ligues that were further aggrieved by his plan to install the rehabilitated royal favourite D'O as governor of Rouen in March 1586.
 Many nobles refused to levy any soldiers for Joyeuse in defiance of this.

 By early 1586, Épernon was ascendent in the king's favour, while hopes of peace remained high.
 In her letters, the comtesse du Bouchage referred to him bitterly as the 'council of the king'.
 Henri therefore undertook to keep his two rivals, Guise and Joyeuse out of the capital.
 It was during this period that hatred between Épernon and Joyeuse would be at its most bitter.

 The critical port of Brouage was another settlement that Henri hoped to have under the control of Joyeuse.
 As such he sent entreaties to Jeanne de Cossé, wife of the governor, Saint-Luc, former favourite of the king.
 When Épernon learnt of these proposals he moved quickly to sabotage them, appealing to Cossé and Saint-Luc to resist the generous offer of 300,000 livres, a matter in which he would be successful.